decal/strglob/README.md

-# strglob by Derek Callaway :person_with_blond_hair:
+# strglob :speech_balloon:

 ## Description :page_facing_up:

-1. `strglob` is a C development library designed to expand "globbing" syntax patterns into multiple strings.
+1. `strglob` is a C development library designed to enumerate strings by expanding "globbing" pattern syntax
-2. Its purpose is to provide a compact specification for software security test cases.
+2. Its purpose is to provide a compact specification for test case input data generation.
-3. In particular, the enumeration of input data strings for use against the attack surfaces of web-based technologies.
+3. For example, the `fjorge` tool that links against `libstrglob` uses it to automatically craft successive HTTP requests.

 ## cURL Influence :curly_loop: